Skip Navigation

 Risk of Cancer from Alcohol Higher for Those With Certain Comorbidities Study

-Research published in the December 2025 issue of Cancer Epidemiology indicates that certain people who drink alcohol, even at moderate levels, have a higher risk of being diagnosed with several different forms of cancer.
+The research was published in the December 2025 issue of Cancer Epidemiology, indicating that certain people who drink alcohol, even at moderate levels, have a higher risk of being diagnosed with several different forms of cancer.

 While cancer deaths have dropped over the past 25 years, the number of deaths linked to alcohol-related cancers have doubled over the same time period, previous research indicates.
 That increase in cancer deaths has largely occurred among men over the age of 55.